 We’ve got some screenshots for your perusal, and as you can see from the shots the game will take place in a 2D top-down view, which is different from the expected side-scrolling view.
 Perhaps it’s because we associate Indy with Pitfall Harry so much.
 The top-down view should give gamers a good view of the action, though, and a bit more freedom for Indy as he avoids deadly traps and takes out nasty critters.

 The game is slated for a March 20 release.
+However, if you can’t wait for that to be release, just play Clash Royale.
+It is better than most of us have played.
 We’ll have the review for you then, and more information as we get it.

 The Code Monkeys, who developed for Game Boy Color, are back with Force 21.
 Set in 2015, the game focuses on the approach of WWIII.
 Chinese forces have invaded Kazakhstan, and the US jumps in to defend the Russian/Kazakh border.
 Because of the most recent advances in Star Wars technology, the threat of nukes is a thing of the past.
 It’s conventional war that will decide who will rule the world in the 21st century.